 If you can’t think of what to get for your old man this year – or forget, yikes! – why not give him something homemade instead?
 Get together your art supplies, set aside some space, and refer to this Father’s Day crafts guide for creative ideas to put together your gift.
 After all, nothing says “I love you” like a DIY gift.

-Shaken, stirred, or just plain strong to help forget about this pesky pandemic – make him a cocktail this Father’s Day.
+Make Dad a cocktail this Father’s Day!
 Whether daddy’s a tropical Mojito kinda guy or sees himself as more of a 007 Martini drinker, we’ve got a great round-up of recipes for shaking cocktails at home.
 Bottoms up!

 Nuthin’ says at-home family fun quite like a game of Cluedo.
-So this Father’s Day, dust off those classic board games hiding in the cupboard, or splash out on a newbie that dad and the fam will love.
-Right now, we’re obsessed with Pandemic (how appropriate!), but check out our full list of awesome family board games.
+So this Father’s Day, dust off those classic board games hiding in the cupboard, or splash out on a newbie that dad and the fam will love – check out our full list of awesome family board games.

-No doubt your Netflix subscription has been stretched to its limits this past year, but how often did you sit down as a family and watch a good ol’ fashioned family flick?
+How often do you sit down as a family and watch a good ol’ fashioned family flick?
 Let dad sit front row and have the kids whip up some popcorn – here’s our list of favourite family movies if you need some inspo.

-We’re not talking another blurry selfie here – we’re talking a full-on, at-home photoshoot complete with a cool background and your Sunday’s best!
+We’re not talking another blurry selfie here – we’re talking a full-on photoshoot complete with a cool background and your Sunday’s best!
 Set the camera up on a timer, get in close and say cheese for the family photo album!
-A pandemic-riddled Father’s Day might seem like a time we won’t want to remember, but we’ll no doubt look back on this mad year as the time we all got to spend oodles of quality time together.
-And that’s something worth documenting.

 Happy Father’s Day, everyone!